MBlaschek/singularity-jupyter/README.md

-# singularity-jupyter
+# Jupyter and Singularity
 Jupyter Miniconda Python 3 and Singularity Container

-This is an update from [](https://github.com/singularityhub/jupyter) the offical jupyter singularity container that requires root permission to run:
+This is an update from [](https://github.com/singularityhub/jupyter) the offical jupyter singularity container that requires root permissions to run:
 * [NEW] Only need root permissions to create the container
 * [NEW] Miniconda (smaller in size)